-They say, “change what you can; accept what you can’t,” and it seems a lot of us have been changing some things in reaction to this new normal.
+They say, “change what you can; accept what you can’t,” and with regular gym closures, a lot of us have had to find ways to adapt over the last year.

 So what have we been changing?

-Although closing gyms has been a main cause of this, there are still loads of motivational benefits to exercising outside.
+Even though gyms are open now, there are still loads of motivational benefits to exercising outside.
 It can increase feelings of wellbeing and energy, as well as make you feel more connected to the real world.5

 When you feel better about the environment, you will feel better about exercising too.